-Our annual Vernal Equinox Competition is now officially open with increased prize money for first prize winners in all categories.
-The competition will close at midnight on 3 April.The poetry section will be judged as usual by the Makar in post for the year, who this year is Andy Jackson.
+Our annual Vernal Equinox Competition is now closed and entries are with the judges.
+The competition closed at midnight on 3 April.The poetry section will be judged as usual by the Makar in post for the year, who this year is Andy Jackson.
 We are delighted that Colin Will, new editor for Red Squirrel Press’s Postbox Press, has agreed to judge the short story section.
 The Flash Fiction judge is to be confirmed.
 The full rules are below.

 Prizes in each category: 1st prize £100, 2nd prize £25, 3rd prize £10